jahnagoldman/photo-editor/README.md

 The user may upload a photo and then make edits to this photo as they wish.

 ## About
-- The application includes a toolbar featuring several image effects as follows:
+The application includes a toolbar, which includes all of the following:
+* Image Effects:
   - Saturate
   - Desaturate
   - Lighten